 Symmastia occurs when one or both breast implants are positioned too close to the midline of the chest and the two breasts become connected at the cleavage.
 This complication is characterized by the skin over the sternum tenting from one breast to the other or the two breast implants touching in the middle.
 The nipples may also point outward.
 During breast revision surgery for symmastia, the breast pocket is manipulated in order to correctly position the implants.
 The connection at the midline is also corrected, resulting in a more natural breast appearance.

 Have additional questions about breast revision surgery?
-Schedule a Consultation
+Contact our San Diego or La Jolla clinic today to Schedule a Consultation